dassarthak18/granite-docgen/README.md

 # granite-docgen

 Assume systems upgraded.
 Assume Python3 and Python3-pip are installed.
 Require a HuggingFace token.

+Mention IBM Granite and StarCoder.